 In taking any decision in relation to awarding employees variable remuneration, the Firm considers individual performance, business unit and Firm results, and input from the HR, Risk, and Compliance functions.
-In its evaluation, the Remuneration Committee considers current and future risks, including: reputational and operational risks facing the Group, incorporating
+In its evaluation, the Remuneration Committee considers current and future risks, including: reputational and operational risks facing Numis, incorporating environmental, social and governance risks; financial risks including capital and liquidity resources; conflicts of interest; and a forward-looking assessment of Numis' prospects, incorporating the expected economic and competitive environment.
+The Remuneration Committee is specifically responsible for approving all recommended awards to Board members and all Identified Staff, including the heads of risk and compliance, in order to avoid any conflicts of interest.